rossdrew/emuRox/README.md

 An emulator for the [6502 processor](https://en.wikipedia.org/wiki/MOS_Technology_6502).
 The plan is to evolve this into a working [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) emulator so I'm developing the 6502 without BCD mode for now.
 If/When I get that working, I'll expand the 6502 and move onto another 6502 system (Atari 2600, Commodore 64...) then perhaps add processors and more emulated hardware, in theory, creating a pluggable multi-emulator.

-## Progress
+## 6502 and progress towards a working NES...

 With a first version of the 6502 processor (including a graphical debugger and compiler) written, currently I'm looking in to the NES PPU.
 Trying to garner enough information to start emulating this piece of hardware while looking at code I've wrote over the last few months and looking at where it might be improved.
 For example:-

-  - getting rid of java performed arithmetic in favor of ALU performed arithmetic, it's causing problems...as expected
+  - getting rid of java performed arithmetic (usually in `+`/`-` cases) in favor of ALU performed arithmetic, it's causing problems...as expected
   - compressing the data driven tests;  extracting out common patterns, etc

-#### 6502

-All op-codes now implemented.
-Some changing of arithmetic (usually in `+`/`-` cases) to twos compliment arithmetic.
-Some other bugs needing worked out.
-Timing will be looked at later, as necessary.
-BCD wont be needed for now for the NES (Ricoh) version and I'll need to look at the memory mapped registers.
+BCD and proper timing is a thing for another day as my first objective for now, is the NES emulator.

 ## Development & Testing

  The plan was to develop this, a larger personal project, in a TDD (Test Driven Development) centric way.
 This means writing failing tests that describe functionality then writing that functionality to make the tests pass and iteratively writing a complete application.